MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamScheduleOpenShiftChangeRequest.md

 ## SYNOPSIS
 Create instance of an openShiftChangeRequest object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaTeamScheduleOpenShiftChangeRequest](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamScheduleOpenShiftChangeRequest?view=graph-powershell-beta)

 ## SYNTAX